mjclemente/sendgrid.cfc/README.md

 ### Acknowledgements

-This project borrows heavily from the API frameworks built by [jcberquist](https://github.com/jcberquist), such as [stripecfc](https://github.com/jcberquist/stripecfc), [xero-cfml](https://github.com/jcberquist/xero-cfml), and [aws-cfml](https://github.com/jcberquist/aws-cfml).
+This project borrows heavily from the API frameworks built by [jcberquist](https://github.com/jcberquist), such as [xero-cfml](https://github.com/jcberquist/xero-cfml) and [aws-cfml](https://github.com/jcberquist/aws-cfml).
+Because it draws on those projects, it is also licensed under the terms of the MIT license.

 ## Table of Contents